Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Immobilisation and formulation

-With a enzyme purchased or self-produced it needs to be specified, how it was used in the reaction.
-Two categories have been identified for applying a biocatalyst to a reaction: non immobilized and immobilised.
+Independently whether an enzyme was purchased or self-produced, its formulation for the reaction must be specified.
+Most importantly it must be specified, wether the enzyme was used either immobilized or non-immobilized as soluble biocatalyst.

 ## Non immobilised biocatalysts